Domain Auction Terms of Service

 - The bidding is open to any PKNIC registered user (“You” in this document), who has registered and retained at least two domains in their account.
 This nominal limit is added to filter out spam and reduce the risk of malicious or mala fide bidding.

 - There are currently no reserve prices on any domains in auction.
-All auctions currently start at the standard domain prices in effect at the time of auction (e.g. Rs 2000 per two years or equivalent, currently).
+All auctions currently start at the standard domain prices in effect at the time of auction (e.g. Rs 1000 per year or equivalent, currently) plus a nominal processing fee of Rs 250 per year.

 - The final auction bid price includes the first two years of domain fee.
 A $28 add-on (for two year term) will be added for domains (or agents) based outside Pakistan.
 After the end of two-year initial registration period, the renewals will be on the basis of then current price for the domain type (currently it is Rs 2000 per two years for most domain types).